 •skip_checks (bool, optional) - If False, the given vertex will be checked.
-Returnsparents (list) - The list of parents.

-RaisesValueError - The vertex must be in the range [0, n_vertices - 1].
+RaisesValueError - The vertex must be in the range [0, n_vertices -1].

-Parametersboundary (float) - A optional padding distance that is used to extend the bounds from which the range is computed.
-Default is 0, no extension is performed.
-Returnsrange ((n_dims,) ndarray) - The range of the PointCloud extent in each dimension.
+- Parametersboundary (float) A optional padding distance that is used to extend the bounds from which the range is computed.
+Default is 0, no extension is performed. - Returnsrange((n_dims,) ndarray) The range of the PointCloud extent in each dimension.